-For those who do not want to do the arithmetic, that is $500 for 4 months.
+For those who do not want to do the arithmetic, that is $500 for four months.

-Remember that if your child is in school your health insurance plan covers both Health & Dental (if you are covered that is), so you really don’t need to pay this fee, and most universities will allow your child to opt out of the charges (which seem quite high to me).
+Remember that if your child is in school, your health insurance plan covers both Health & Dental (if you are covered, that is), so you really don’t need to pay this fee, and most universities will allow your child to opt-out of the charges (which seem pretty high to me).
 I have checked with our friends at LSM Insurance who think the fees are a little high, but not too bad.
-Another factor to take into consideration is that a lot of Health Plans have positive enrollment clauses (I am with SUN Life for health insurance and that is the case), where you must every year (after a child turns 19 I think) go to the Insurers web site (or send in a form) stating that your child is still at school, or the child loses their coverage under the plan.
+Another factor to take into consideration is that a lot of Health Plans have positive enrollment clauses (I am with SUN Life for health insurance, and that is the case), where you must every year (after a child turns 19, I think) go to the Insurers web site (or send in a form) stating that your child is still at school, or the child loses their coverage under the plan.

-How easy is it to opt-out of the health and dental in the university fees schedule ?
-At most schools, not as simple as you might think, and deciphering which fees are optional, and which are mandatory is a real quagmire of data.
+How easy is it to opt out of the health and dental in the university fees schedule?
+At most schools, not as simple as you might think, and deciphering which fees are optional and which are mandatory is an absolute quagmire of data.

 An Example Tuition Bill (2016)